johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 ### Efficient image encoding

 Why is the all the above important?
-Colour data in so-called "true colour" or "24-bit" bitmap images is represented with three 8-bit integers per pixel.
+Colour data in so-called "true colour" or "24-bit" bitmap images is stored as three 8-bit integers per pixel.
 With 8 bits, 256 distinct intensity levels can be represented, and if the spacing of these levels were physically linear, we would be losing a lot of precision on dark shades while being unnecessarily precise on light shades (relatively speaking), as shown above.

 Clearly, this is not ideal.
 One solution would be to simply keep using the physically linear scale and increase the bit depth per channel to 16 (or